 I think it’s a trend in general.
 I was talking to some friends who are Australian friends about the trending working practices.
 And I think that people are working way more than the, you know, accepted 40 hour week, in general, even in a full time job.
 A lot of people tend to take work home.
 There’s this pressure constantly, and this kind of impact on singing teachers just as much.
 And even more so because you’re still in that freelancer kind of mode of like if I don’t work, I might not, you know, get the money

 Line Hilton 44:37

 It is an additional pressure that you have as a singing teacher.

 Line Hilton 44:44

 Definitely.
 And I guess, particularly bringing in discussion a lot.
 And so you’re not teaching a class, you’re teaching a group of individuals.
 And you kind of have to go in and learn and have an independent relationship with each one of them.
-And I, especially difficult, like, on a Wednesday now, I teach for groups of around 25 students.
+And I, especially difficult, like, on a Wednesday now, I teach four groups of around 25 students.
 And they’re new to me this year.
 And it’s really hard to then straight away gain an independent relationship with each one.
-And I’m still learning their names and that can that I do have cheaty pictures on the register, but sometimes they send in like, you know, really posey images.
-And so I might know,
+And I’m still learning their names and that kind of thing, I do have cheaty pictures on the register, but sometimes they send in like, you know, really posey images.
+And so I might not…

 Line Hilton 46:08